hankchanocd/npmlist/README.md

 </p>
 <br />

-`npmlist` or `npl` (`npl` for the sake of typing) fuzzifies all the lists it can find about a npm module using `fzf` and `ipt`, making it easier for search and execution.
+`npmlist` or `npl` (`npl` for the sake of typing) fuzzifies all the lists it can find about a npm module using [`ipt`](https://github.com/ruyadorno/ipt#readme), making it easier for search and execution.
 Its default feature is local dependencies listing, but can be changed with feature flags.
 It has clear advantages over painfully slow and cluttered `npm list`:

 1. Selecting a package on fuzzy list will automatically trigger `npm info <package>`
 2. `npl -t` gives a quick refresher on the recent global installs